 A three-dimensional government leader keeps a long term focus on this mission, resources and context, or these MRC’s.
 When government leaders operate from a two-dimensional perspective they only get a bearing on just one or two of these MRC concepts.
 Worse yet, one-dimensional government leaders think that everything that takes place within the American economy has to include them, their “input and/or control.
 One-dimensional leadership is all about “me” – not the mission of enabling “we the people.”

-One and Two-Dimensional leaders set up “us vs. them” dynamics.
-They appeal for votes separating us into individual groups of hyphenated-Americans, divided by race, ethnicity and behaviors.
+One and Two-Dimensional leaders needlessly set up “us vs. them” dynamics.
+They appeal for votes by separating us into individual groups of hyphenated-Americans, divided by race, ethnicity, income and behavioral preferences.
 They promise us “African-Americans” rights we already have as Americans, and which undermine “we the people” seeing ourselves as “one nation under God.”
 For instance, I do not need a special law saying you can’t hit me because I am black, because we already have laws that say you can’t assault me.

 A cultural war is being waged in America against the Bible using a misinterpretation of the concept of “Separation of Church and State.”
 The misinterpretation lies in the fact that the Bible is not a church or a religion.
 The Bible is a historical record of God reaching out to us to give us “peace on earth and good will to men,” and other benefits.
 The Old Testament records the history of God reaching out through Abraham, and promising to bless the world through his lineage.
 The Bible informs us that this was accomplished through the birth of Christ, through whom we receive forgiveness for our sins by his substitutionary death on the cross.
 The New Testament records the ministry of Jesus Christ, his death, burial and resurrection, and the early history of how He and God reach out to the world through the earliest Christian disciples and churches.